Land recycling: Ghirardelli Square

-The inclusion of new retail spaces, offices, and residential properties in these existing abandoned buildings not only put to use otherwise empty spaces but also prevent the erection of new structures and therefore use less materials, energy, and land.
+The inclusion of new retail spaces, offices, and residential properties in these existing abandoned buildings not only puts to use otherwise empty spaces but also prevents the erection of new structures and therefore uses fewer materials, energy, and land.
 In addition to this, Ghirardelli Square also shows the change of building use to reflect the needs of the residents.
-Churches specifically have changed from predominantly Christian to other religious uses or convert into secular uses such as housing and businesses.
+Churches specifically have changed from predominantly Christian to other religious uses or converted into secular uses such as housing and businesses.

 Foundation Hotel

-The Foundation Hotel in Detroit, Michigan is an Adaptive reuse project designed by local firm McIntosh Poris Associates (MPA) with collaboration with Simone Deary Design group.
+The Foundation Hotel in Detroit, Michigan is an Adaptive reuse project designed by local firm McIntosh Poris Associates (MPA) in collaboration with Simone Deary Design group.
 This project actually combined two adjacent buildings that were not in use.
 The main building was built in 1929 and originally housed the city's oldest fire department.
 The additional building was once home to Pontchartrain Wine Cellars.
 In 2013 the fire department moved out and the building was left unoccupied for over a year until bought by Aparium Hotel Group.

 This project focused on the new needs of the community while still preserving the aesthetic and incorporated Historic preservation in their work.
 This is significant because as stated above, gentrification can be a major negative effect during land recycling and the attempt to maintain the existing exterior of the building counteracts this.

 Wonder Bread Factory

-Washington, D.C.'s Wonder Bread Factory sat in Shaw neighborhood from early 1913 to the mid-1980s in full production.
+Washington, D.C.'s Wonder Bread Factory sat in the Shaw neighborhood from early 1913 to the mid-1980s in full production.
 After the company moved out of the space the building was abandoned and vacant for almost 20 years until Douglas Development, founded by Douglas Jemal, bought it in 1997.
-The building sat vacant for another 15 years until it was redeveloped and converted it into offices in 2013.
+The building sat vacant for another 15 years until it was redeveloped and converted into offices in 2013.

-This building also pulled on Historic preservation by minimizing the level of exterior renovation as much as possible while still creating a new use for a space that was highly needed in the community.
-This building is 98,000 square feet and is now Loft styles offices available to the public.
+This building's history was preserved by minimizing the level of exterior renovation as much as possible while still creating a new use for a space that was highly needed in the community.
+This building is 98,000 square feet and is now loft-style offices available to the public.